 Choosing Quality Supplies

 How to sew a coptic bound book.
-About 1.5 minutes in is where you’ll hit the tutorial…READ MORE
+About 1.5 minutes in is where you’ll hit the tutorial part. …READ MORE

 Bookbinding sewn with chord classic style lessons step by step.